SreejithKSGupta/learnix/README.md

 ## priority order
 - complete preference page
-- messages should show in user dashboard from other users too, and in notifications
 - complete feature page
 - better UI for comment box
-- SEO for blog posts and courses
 - lazy loading?
 - better UI for course details page
 - better UI for blog details page
-- robots.txt
-- sitemap.txt

 ## bugs
 - edit blogs option not present